Shakour-Data/ProjectManagement/Docs/SystemDesign/02_project_features_and_functional_specifications.md

 # Project Features and Functional Specifications

-*Last updated: 2024-06-10*
+*Last updated: 2024-07-27*

 ## Overview

-This document specifies the comprehensive features and functionalities of the Python-based project management tool designed to autonomously manage software projects with deep GitHub integration and seamless VS Code interaction.
-The tool aims to maximize productivity by automating project workflows, minimizing manual overhead, and enabling smooth collaboration.
+This document specifies the comprehensive features and functionalities of the ProjectManagement system, a Python-based project management tool designed to automate and streamline software project workflows with deep integration into GitHub and VS Code.

 ## Core Features

 ### Installation and Initialization
-- Installable as a Python package/library with automated setup.
-- Automatic creation of a Python virtual environment and installation of all dependencies upon first use.
+- Automated setup including creation of a Python virtual environment and installation of dependencies.
-- Secure storage and management of GitHub API tokens.
+- Secure management of GitHub API tokens.
-- Automatic installation of essential VS Code extensions such as BLACKBOX AI to enhance the development environment.
+- Automatic installation of essential VS Code extensions to enhance the development environment.
-- Configuration handled transparently without manual CLI prompts.
+- Transparent configuration without manual CLI prompts.

 ### GitHub Integration
 - Full integration with GitHub Issues, Projects, Pull Requests, and Wikis.
 - Automatic creation, updating, and closing of GitHub Issues based on task status.
-- Synchronization with GitHub Project boards to reflect real-time task progress.
+- Synchronization with GitHub Project boards reflecting real-time task progress.
 - Linking tasks to Pull Requests and updating statuses based on PR reviews and merges.
 - Use of GitHub Actions for workflow automation, notifications, and scheduled tasks.

 ### Task Management
-- Intelligent parsing of informal user inputs (text, code snippets, images) into formal tasks.
+- Parsing of informal user inputs (text, code snippets, images) into formal tasks.
 - Advanced task prioritization considering deadlines, dependencies, importance, and urgency.
 - Task scheduling suggestions and automatic deadline reminders.
 - Support for task dependencies, conflict detection, and resolution.